dalmo1991/superflexPy/doc/index.rst

-.. warning:: This guide is still work in progress.
+.. .. warning:: This guide is still work in progress.
 New pages are being written
-             and existing ones modified.
-Once the guide will reach its final version, this box will disappear.
+..              and existing ones modified.
+Once the guide will reach its final

-.. caution:: We are currently working on a new release that changes the
-             way of implementing the numerical solver.
-It will be soon released and make previous implementations not compatible.
-If you need to use the framework right now, please contact the authors to get more info about the new release.
+..              version, this box will disappear.

 .. image:: pics/logo_transparent.PNG
    :align: center